Click the book icon at the bottom of the main panel to open the Project Browser.

 See Assigning a job to a different project.

-The Media table at the top shows three kinds of media snapshots.
+The table at the top shows three kinds of snapshots.

 The dropdown menus allow any of these items to be hidden if required.

-The Media browser in the middle shows a Finder style view of the folders and files on the selected media.
+The Browser in the middle shows a Finder style view of the folders and files in the selected snapshot.
 Use it to navigate around tapes and drives that are offline.

 The File table in the middle shows metadata for all files selected in the Media Browser.
 Use it to navigate around the snapshots of archived tapes and drives.
 The media does not have to be online at this point.